MDHettige17BBH/MDHettige17BBH/README.md

 The plan is narrow on purpose: **three vulnerability classes**, studied deep instead of four studied shallow.
 Everything I ship publicly — lab writeups, disclosed-report breakdowns, live findings — gets logged as it happens, not cleaned up after the fact.

-I'm early.
-I say that without apology — every senior researcher was early once.
+I'm early — every senior researcher was early once.
 What I can promise is that the reps are real, methodology gets updated monthly, and there's a hard rule against staying in "preparation mode" forever.
 This is the long game.

 <br>